cocos/cocos-docs/en/getting-started/first-game/index.md

     - `add` is a method in `Vec3` to add two 3D vectors, we can notice that there is no `this`, because `add` is a **static method**.
     - `Vec3.add(this._targetPos, this._curPos, new Vec3(this._jumpStep, 0, 0));` This code block indicate that we use the target position(`_targetPos`) to store the add result of current position(`_curPos`) and a new vector(`new Vec3(this._jumpStep, 0, 0)`) which represent the jump step on x axis.

-Sure, we can simply move the character on the X-axis, but in reality, in 3D game development, objects may move along 3 different axes, and the more familiar you are with the usage of 3D vectors, the faster we can master the 3D engine.
+Sure, we can simply move the character on the X-axis, but in fact, in 3D game development, objects may move along 3 different axes, and the more familiar you are with the usage of 3D vectors, the faster we can master the 3D engine.

-At this moment, our code may look as follow:
+At this moment, our code may look as follows:

 ```ts
 import { _decorator, Component, input, Input, EventMouse, Vec3 } from 'cc';